harche/blog/_posts/2025-10-04-cuda-ipc-field-notes.md

 *Author: [Harshal Patil](https://github.com/harche){:target="_blank" rel="noopener"}*

 I opened the repo [`harche/cuda-ipc-debugging`](https://github.com/harche/cuda-ipc-debugging){:target="_blank" rel="noopener"} to keep track of the ways CUDA inter-process communication (IPC) behaves when you throw it at bare metal, at two pods shouting across an `emptyDir`, or at Kubernetes Dynamic Resource Allocation (DRA).
-The directories named `kubernetes/` and `openshift/` are historical baggage—everything current is under the other folders we’ll tour below.

 This post is long on purpose.
 Each section explains **what we tried, how to run it yourself, the exact security knobs that matter,** and the expected output (including the failure modes we tripped over).
 If you’re debugging CUDA IPC on a cluster, consider this your field guide.